Fulfilling Aesthetic & Interpretive Understanding and Culture & Belief

 Please note the following:

-- Credits & grades: Only four-unit FAS courses taken for a letter grade can count toward current Gen Ed requirements.
+- Credits & grades: Only four-unit FAS courses can count toward current Gen Ed requirements.

 - Expos and Freshman Seminars: Courses in Expository Writing and Freshman Seminars will not count toward any of the current Gen Ed requirements or the new requirements.